older and wiser: documenting advanced style all over the world

 After the success of the first book and the film, why were you compelled to do another book?
 What stories did you feel remained untold?

-While traveling, was there anywhere that surprised you?
-Do you think different cultures have different views on aging?
+Whilst travelling, was there anywhere that surprised you?
+Do you think different cultures have different views on ageing?